turingschool/lesson_plans/ruby_03-professional_rails_applications/multitenancy_authorization.markdown

 using a join table to connect betwen the 2 record types.
 Modeling roles in this way will allow us to re-use a handful of roles for a large number of user accounts.

-## Workshop 1 - Implementing Role-based Authorization
+## Hotseat Workshop 1 - Implementing Role-based Authorization

 Let's walk through the process of implementing role-based authorization.